Midwest Slavic Conference

 Upcoming Conferences

-The Midwest Slavic Association (MWSA) and The Ohio State University's Center for Slavic, East European and Eurasian Studies (CSEEES) are pleased to announce the 2023 Midwest Slavic Conference to be held at Ohio State in Columbus, OH on March 24-26, 2023.
-The conference committee invites proposals for papers on all topics related to the Slavic, East European, and Eurasian world, particularly those related to the theme of displacement and diaspora.
-As war and other disasters continue in these regions, this theme will explore how war has displaced and damaged cultures, cultural artifacts, and cultural production.
-It will also provide students and scholars with the opportunity to think about how these horrors prompt cultures, societies, and languages to flourish and thrive while creating new centers and pulls across the globe when citizens are forced to flee.
+The Midwest Slavic Association and The Ohio State University (OSU) Center for Slavic, East European and Eurasian Studies (CSEEES) are pleased to announce the 2024 Midwest Slavic Conference to be held in-person at OSU in Columbus, Ohio on April 5-7, 2024.
+The conference committee invites proposals for papers on all topics related to the Slavic, East European and Eurasian world, particularly those related to the theme of Cold Wars past and present.
+The impact of Cold War-era tensions can still be felt in many parts of Eastern Europe and Eurasia and the effects continue to shape political and social landscapes.
+We welcome papers that will examine the ways in which the Cold War has influenced political ideologies, relationships with the West, and ongoing conflicts and pressures in the region.
+The conference theme will provide students and scholars with the opportunity to discuss these complex political and social dynamics.

 Abstract and Panel Submissions

-Please send a one-paragraph abstract and a brief C.V. in a single PDF format file to cseees@osu.edu by January 27th.
+Please submit a one-paragraph abstract and C.V. in a combined, single PDF file using our submission portal by 11:59 PM EST February 2nd, 2024.
 Undergraduate and graduate students are strongly encouraged to participate.
 Interdisciplinary work and pre-formed panels are encouraged.
-Proposals for individual papers will be accepted.
+Proposals for individual papers are also welcome.
+Have questions?
+Please send all inquiries to cseees@osu.edu.

 Registration is required to attend all conference events and activities.